 For example in MCAE you’ll need to follow the below steps to build your EPC:

-• Plan out how you want your lists and audience to look like.
-Create those lists in MCAE ensuring that you select ‘public list’ – this means that it will be selectable in your EPC settings
+- Plan out your lists and different audiences.
+Create those lists in MCAE, ensuring that you select ‘Public List’ – this means that it will be selectable in your EPC settings

-• Work with your web developer to create a layout template and configure the styling of the page to reflect your branding with HTML coding and CSS styling
+- Work with your web developer to create a layout template and configure the styling of the page to reflect your branding with HTML coding and CSS styling – you can apply this to the default EPC if you only have one, or create a custom EPC if you have more than one

-• Make it live by adding the unique link to your email footers.
-There is a three-digit ID at the end of the EPC link that will be used to get your unique link.
+- Make it live by adding the unique link to your email footers.
+For the custom EPC, there is a three-digit ID at the end of the EPC link that will be used to get your unique link.
 This three-digit ID can be found by following these steps:

 How to do this:

-2. Go to your footer and type ‘manage preferences’ or what you would like as your EPC label
+- Go to your footer and type ‘Manage Preferences’ or what you would like as your EPC label

-6. Select email preference centre from the merge field options
+- Select ‘Email Preference Center’ from the merge field options

 In Braze you will need to follow the below steps to create your EPC:

-• On the subscription group management tab, create your subscription groups (types of communication)
+- On the subscription group management tab, create your subscription groups (i.e. public lists/types of communication)

-• Once created, go to ‘email preference center’ tab
+- Once created, go to the ‘Email Preference Center’ tab

 Read more here.